Residential – Information for Parents

 “Situation Medication” – (e.g. Inhalers, Epi-pens) are generally to follow your child around – these can be held by a staff member or your child – whichever is most practical.

-“Routine Medication” – (e.g. Tablets), are stored safely by the Centre Manager who will administer them as your instructions.
+“Routine Medication” – (e.g. Tablets), are stored safely by the Camp Manager who will administer them as your instructions.

-Who do you hire to teach and instruct at Oxford Summer Camp?
+Who do you hire to teach and instruct at Varsity International?

 Our English teachers are full-qualified professionals with experience working with students aged 8 – 14, both in the UK and internationally.
 Our activity instructors are employed for their experience of working with children and delivering sports, art and activity sessions.